 - Recruit (and optimize) the moments of your life to better support your dreams.

 I love this quote:

 because it highlights that wherever you are, whatever you have, you can (and must!) do something today.
-I heartily discourage people from assuming that they’ll have to “blow up their lives” in order to realize their dreams.
+I heartily discourage people from assuming that they’ll have to “blow up their lives” in order to realize their dreams or resolve their problem.
 You can make SO.
 MUCH.
 PROGRESS. by working within the boundaries of the life you have right now.

 In fact, I would go so far as to say that understanding, appreciating and working within the boundaries of the life you already have might just be the most distinguishing feature of my method.
 My expertise is in helping people get a LOT of leverage from the systems, structures and moments they have already have in place.
 I ROCK that house.